iGETsense/NBDanceAward/FIREBASE_CREDENTIALS_SETUP.md

 ## 🔐 Overview

-The Firebase proxy server uses **hardcoded credentials** instead of environment files for better security.
+The Firebase proxy server uses **hardcoded credentials** instead of envinment files for better security.

 **Why hardcoded?**
 - No `.env` file to accidentally commit